An Age-Appropriate Guide for Kids Chores

 School-aged kids are learning all sorts of responsibility now and maintaining accountability in the home is important and will foster life-long benefits.
 Keeping the “fun-factor” present in chores can be helpful at this stage, teaching kids that attitude can make any task more enjoyable.

-Here are some great chores for this age:
+Here are some great kids’ chores for ages 6-8:

 The pre-teen years are an important time to prepare adolescents for the responsibilities associated with their first job and also a way to ensure they stay focused on family responsibilities during a time of increasing preoccupation with friends and outside interests.

 - Help with grocery shopping.
 This helps teach budgeting and food selection.
 Introduce comparison shopping and the distinction between needs vs. wants.